Skip to main content

 Teaching and assessment

-English Literature teaches through a combination of workshops, lectures, seminars, research trips to cultural locations in the region, and film screenings.
+You will be taught through a combination of workshops, lectures, seminars, class trips, film screenings.
 Interactive workshops take a variety of formats and are intended to enable the application of learning through discussion and small group activities.
 Seminars enable the discussion and development of understanding of topics covered in lectures.
 All modules are supported by the use of the virtual learning environment and other learning technologies.

 You will also have the opportunity to gain employability skills through work-based learning.
 The primary focus of this provision is the year 2 Work Project module where students gain valuable experience of work.